 Piazza del Campidoglio

-On the second floor of the Palazzo dei Conservatori is the Pinacoteca with paintings from the 15th to 17th centuries which include Caravaggio's St John the Baptist and the Portrait of Urban VIII by Pietro da Cortona.
+The Pinacoteca (picture gallery) is on the second floor.
+The huge collection dates from the 15th to 17th centuries and include Caravaggio's Saint John the Baptist and the Portrait of Urban VIII by Pietro da Cortona.